ZetaTwo/zetatwocom/_posts/ctf/2015-12-25-djulkalendern-writeup.md

 We are given a  ".tar.gz" file containing a lot of nested directories.
 Each directory contains a "password.txt" containing a single character.
-If we take all the characters and discard all ".", we get the password (possible reversed)
+If we take all the characters and discard all ".", we get the password (possibly reversed)

 {% highlight bash %}
 (for f in $(find . -name '*.txt'); do cat $f; done;) | sed 's/\.//g'